 - Once the pan is clean, place it back into the oven, or on top of a heat source so all the water can be removed.
 If this is not done, the pan will rust.
 Finally, spray the cast iron pan with grease or use a rag to rub it all over the pan if necessary.
 This is done to season it and prevent food from sticking.

-I used a 5 quart Lodge Cast Iron Dutch Oven for this recipe.
-I love Lodge because there cast irons pans are high quality and they come with easy-to-follow instructions on how to care for your cast iron pans so even someone who has never owns a cast iron pan before can get started the right way.
+The reason I love Lodge because their cast irons pans are high quality and they come with easy-to-follow instructions on how to care for your cast iron pans, so even someone who has never owned a cast iron pan before can get started the right way.

 It is important to take the time to properly season your cast iron cookware before you use it for the first time.

 It is also important to properly season your cast iron cookware after every use to keep it performing it’s best.

 Let’s face it, cast iron dutch ovens are not lightweight and they are bulky!

 If you have the room on your countertop or buffet, a great way to store them is in a decorative free standing pot rack!

 Be sure the one you choose is well made because it will end up holding quite a bit of weight, especially if you fill it up with cast iron dutch ovens or other cast iron pots.

 Of course, you could always just sit it on your countertop or even leave it on the back of your stove if you have just one cast iron Dutch Oven.

 Ideas For Serving Platters For Pot Roasts